Gentle Life Lessons for Kids Found in Garden Chores

 Composting teaches me redemption.

 It tells me that even in decay, there is life.
 That what seems like the end might just be a beginning.
-That healing takes time, but it happens — if we let it.
+That healing takes time, but it happens.
+If we let it.

 6. Harvesting Teaches Gratitude